soramitsu/nakayoshi/README.md

 $ sbt docker:publishLocal
 ```

-After that you will find an image tagged `chattohashi`
+After that you will find an image tagged `nakayoshi`

 Example `docker-compose.yml`: